BowinYem/Game/Game/Overview.md

 - go through all classes and clean up

-- Cleanup physics component (and take notes on what we learned)

-- implement a getForwardDirection function using the trig stuff we implemented
-    - For the entity class

-- Create a vector class so that we can take advatage of operator functions (therefore reducing the number of codel lines)
-    - Replace all uses of SDL_Point and SDL_FPoint with this class

-- Reimplement the x,y of an entity to actaully be the center - or maybe even give an option to specify a center

-- For anything related to coordinates, convert from integral to floating type?
+- For anything related to coordinates, convert from integral to floating (or rather double?) type?

 - For the rotation of an entity - implement a way for it to wrap around once it's greater than 360